What Does it Take to Get into Ohio State University–Columbus?

 Ohio State University–Columbus Acceptance Rate: How Difficult Is It to Get In?

 Last year, the acceptance rate for Ohio State University–Columbus was 52%.
-Ohio State received 48,077 applications last year and admitted 24,988 students.
+OSU received 48,077 applications last year and admitted 24,988 students.
 Of those, 7,944 students actually enrolled, making it similarly selective to schools like the Illinois Institute of Technology and the University of Georgia.

 So, How Does One Get Into Ohio State University–Columbus?